 All the NC members are non executive Directors, the majority of whom are independent of management.

-- Chairman : Wu Yu Liang - Member : Goh Boon Kok - Member : Koh Eddie (resigned on 29 May 2009) - Member : Indriati Khoe (appointed on 29 May 2009)
+Chairman : Wu Yu Liang Member : Goh Boon Kok Member : Indriati Khoe

 The Chairman of the NC is independent and is not associated in any way with the substantial shareholders of the Company.